-- Prescription medication will be administered at school only if its prescribed frequency requires it to be given during school hours.
-The school may not give the student medication not normally dispensed during school hours because the dose was missed at home. - A written request, with signed permission and instructions, from the student's parent that includes name of student, name of medication, dosage and frequency of administration is required. - Written instructions from a physician for administration of the prescription to the student is required.
-A prescription label meets this requirement if it includes the student's name, name of medication, route of administration, dosage and frequency of administration. - Verbal requests to change medication amounts, frequency, or administration times cannot be accepted.
+- An Authorization for Medication Administration by School Personnel Form must be completed and on file at the school. - Prescription medication will be administered at school only if its prescribed frequency requires it to be given during school hours.
+The school may not give the student medication not normally dispensed during school hours because the dose was missed at home. - Verbal requests to change medication amounts, frequency, or administration times cannot be accepted.
 Any changes in instructions (e.g., dosage or frequency) must be per a physician's written order.
 Parental instructions alone will not suffice.
 Medications cannot be dispensed at alternate times to accommodate early releases from school and/or classes.
-They may be given within the 30-minute "window" before or after the prescribed time.

-- Prescription medication must always be brought to school and remain in the original pharmacy container. - Prescription medication is kept in a locked cabinet in the reception office.
+They may be given within the 30-minute "window" before or after the prescribed time. - Prescription medication must always be brought to school and remain in the original pharmacy container. - Prescription medication is kept in a locked cabinet in the reception office.
 The reception office closes at 4 p.m.
 Medications are not available after 4 p.m.